hyrise/hyrise/CONTRIBUTING.md

+# Contribution Guidelines
+Do not commit/push directly to the master or develop branch.
+Instead, create a feature branch and file a merge request.

 # Coding Style
 Avoid exception handling.
 Because Opossum is not a product, we do not have to recover from errors.
 Instead, fail loud (i.e., terminate the program) so that developers immediately notice that something is wrong and can fix the problem at its root.